tum-pbs/pbdl-book/physgrad.md

 Quasi-Newton methods definitely provide a much better handling of physical units than GD.
-The quasi-Newton update from equation {eq}`quasi-newton-update` produces the correct units for all parameters to be optimized, $\eta$ can stay dimensionless.
+The quasi-Newton update from equation {eq}`quasi-newton-update` produces the correct units for all parameters to be optimized.
+As a consequence, $\eta$ can stay dimensionless.

 **Convergence near optimum** 💎